LowerJacksonMound/LowerJacksonMound.github.io/index.md

 ## Welcome to My Portfolio

 Hello!
-I'm **Your Name**, a passionate developer with an interest in building web applications and exploring new technologies.
+I’m **Ian Pirie**, a passionate developer with an interest in building web applications and exploring new technologies.
 This portfolio showcases some of my projects and experiences.

 ## Projects